vintasoftware/aurorae/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-vinta-pagamentos could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+aurora could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~